enginefeeder101/webcam-timelapse/readme.md

 	cam_name jpg_quality ffmpeg_crf rtsp_uri

 - *cam_name* = unique string camera name.
 Use short and simple names.
 - *jpg_quality* = JPEG snapshot quality.
 The normal range for JPEG is 2-31 with 31 being the worst quality.
 Can be used to optimize storage footprint.
+Use 99 to for a JPEG screen grab.
   **Once a snapshot is taken, its quality cannot be increased.**
 - *ffmpeg_crf* = Use Constant Rate Factor (CRF) to control the quality of the timelapse video.
 The default is 28.
 See [H.265 documentation](https://trac.ffmpeg.org/wiki/Encode/H.265).
 - *rtsp_uri* = RTSP stream URI